ZoneMinder/zoneminder/README.txt

 using an old version of the XML file you might find that it is not present however.
-The WURFL library uses a caching strategy to avoid reloading the whole XML file each time so check if  a sensible  looking cache file has been created in  the  `wurfl' sub-directory also check the wurfl.log in the same place.
+The WURFL library uses a caching strategy to avoid reloading the whole XML file each time so check if  a sensible  looking cache file has been created in  the  'wurfl' sub-directory also check the wurfl.log in the same place.

 The WURFL is a third party application and as such I am unable